 We’ve talked about looking at conditioning in terms of Energy, but we can also categorize energy into two types of energy: Aerobic and Anaerobic.
 This is important because the most effective conditioning work will target either aerobic or anaerobic power systems to make improvements to that specific one but not BOTH.

 One the more technical side, by specifically attempting to push adaptations that increase your body’s energy production, management, and utilization capabilities — either by adding MORE of it or making them more efficient.

-Maximum rate of power produced through aerobic metabolic process.
+The maximum rate of power produced by the aerobic metabolic process.
 Simply put, this is your body’s overall ability to produce ATP in the presence of oxygen (which is used in the process of creating the ATP).

 Aerobic power fuels most of your activity during the day and is virtually an unlimited source of energy.
 Aerobic metabolism can produce 38 ATP molecules from breaking down a single molecule compared to just 1 ATP produced from anaerobic metabolism.